ttlion/sdtDBNsGUI/README.md

 ## First tab: learning an sdtDBN from user data
 [1]: #first-tab-learning-an-sdtdbn-from-user-data

-When opening the tab, the GUI shows the following display:
+When opening the first tab, the GUI shows the following display:

 <p align="center">
   <img alt="Tab 1 of GUI" src="Menu1_img.png">